 Sapieyevski appeared with the celebrated Polish actress Anna Dymna, in her reading of poetry by the Nobel Prize Laureate, Czeslaw Milosz.

 Robert S. Bennett,

 explores the synergy between musical phrasing and gifted oratory.
-Sapieyevski created a multimedia event in which painters - in live performance - engaged in a visual and musical dialogue with the pianist.
+In his multimedia events, painters - in live performance - engaged in a visual and musical dialogue with the pianist.